freedomofpress/securedrop-docs/docs/appendices/glossary.rst

 Monitor Server
 --------------

-The Monitor Server is physical computer housed on-premises running the `OSSEC<https://www.ossec.net/>` intrusion detection software to monitor the Application Server and send out an email alert if something seems wrong.
+The Monitor Server is physical computer housed on-premises running the `OSSEC<https://www.ossec.net/>` intrusion detection software to monitor the Application Server.
+It sends OSSEC email alerts to the Administrator when changes are detected on the Application Server which could indicate a potential compromise.
 Like the Application server, it is typically a NUC or similar Mini PC.
 Only Administrators connect to this server.

 Instructions and tips for accessing the Monitor Server over SSH are on the :ref:`SSH access page<server SSH access>`.

+Instructions on how to interpret OSSEC email alerts are on the :doc:`Analyzing OSSEC alerts page</admin/reference/ossec_alerts>`.

 .. _glossary_onion_service: